Change that happens beneath the surface.

 • Feeling not good enough

 The issues above are examples.
-Even when the surface details differ, the underlying process is often similar.
+Even when the surface details differ, the deeper emotional process is often similar.

 This approach is not designed to replace psychiatric care or to manage severe and enduring mental health conditions.
 If you are currently in acute crisis or require intensive medical or psychiatric support, those needs should be prioritised first.

-This work is best suited to people who are generally functioning day to day but feel stuck in specific emotional patterns they would like to change, even when those patterns feel intense or longstanding.
+This work is best suited to people who are generally functioning day to day but feel stuck in ways of feeling, reacting, or responding that they would like to change, even when those difficulties feel intense or long-standing.

 Ready to Explore This?